harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 As an explanation

-Philip Randle in the 1960s undertook a series of landmark and controversial studies detailing the workings of the balance between fatty acid oxidation and glucose oxidation in what he called the glucoseâ€“fatty acid cycle (Randle et al. 1963, 1964; Garland et al. 1963; Garland &amp; Randle, 1963).
+Philip Randle in the 1960s undertook a series of landmark and controversial studies detailing the workings of the balance between fatty acid oxidation and glucose oxidation in what he called the glucoseâ€“fatty acid cycle (Randle et al. 1963, 1964; Garland et al. 1963; Garland & Randle, 1963).
 Therein he laid down the fundamental concept of reciprocal substrate competition between glucose and non-esterified fatty acids (the major fuels that are oxidized to provide ATP in mammals) in normal physiology in muscle.

 In describing the competition between glucose oxidation and fatty acid oxidation he specified that an increase in beta-oxidation would result in an elevation of muscle acetyl-CoA concentration and, consequently, an increase in muscle citrate and glucose-6-phosphate content.
 This, in turn, would result in the down-regulation of carbohydrate flux [activity], due to product inhibition of PDC, phosphofructokinase and hexokinase, respectively.

 The Stephens Group acknowledge Randle’s important work in their elaboration of the results of their own study stating “In support of [Randle’s description] muscle long-chain acyl-CoA content returned to basal overnight during the L-carnitine infusion visit (whereas it remained suppressed during the control visit), which suggests that Beta-oxidation was indeed increased…while there was a 30% decrease in muscle PDC activity”

-Athletic Performance, fatigue &amp; the first few seconds of muscle contraction
+Athletic Performance, fatigue & the first few seconds of muscle contraction

 It is well established that there is a lag in oxidative ATP delivery at the onset of exercise and muscular contraction.
 This is attributable to a lag in mitochondrial ATP production brought about by a lag in PDC activity which results in an insufficient acetyl-CoA supply to match the demands of the TCA cycle (Krebs cycle – energy producing).
 The fuel supply is lacking at that moment in time.